 Welcome to Rucksack Rosie – award winning sites of outdoor, hiking, gear and camping content, mainly from the Scotland and the north of England.
-The main aims of my sites are:
+Check the sidebar for my other site links The main aims of all my sites are:

 - to create welcoming places for outdoor users